|

-Patentability examination request may be filed within three (3) years
+Patentability examination request may be filed within three (3) years from

 actual filing date in Japan in case of Paris route,